 Sheri Harthoorn Memorial Mission Fund

 As part of the All-Seminary Council's larger role to campus, we have a Mission fund set up to help students support other students in ministry, missions, internships, and cross-cultural projects.
-This fund is based on donations from students, faculty, staff, and administration.
+This fund is based solely on donations from students given during the registration process each quarter.

 - Applicant must be a currently enrolled and continuing student at Fuller Theological Seminary.